- Faculties & Departments

-“I have left the Fellowship program with both tools and resources to help me with my next steps, but more importantly, I’m leaving with a wonderful community of individuals who I admire and respect and are my biggest supporters,” says a 2016 Fellow.
+“I have left the Fellowship program with both tools and resources to help me with my next steps, but more importantly, I’m leaving with a wonderful community of individuals who I admire and respect and are my biggest supporters.” – 2016 Fellow

-The 2017 cohort brings together changemakers from diverse fields including mental health, education, filmmaking, urban sustainability, youth engagement, and refugee resettlement.
+The 2017 cohort brings together changemakers from a diversity of fields including mental health, education, filmmaking, urban sustainability, youth engagement, and refugee resettlement.
 They have studied at SFU, across the country, and around the globe.

-“We were absolutely blown away by the number and caliber of applications we received for the fellowship,” says Tamara Connell, manager, Fellowship Program.
+“We were absolutely blown away by the number and caliber of application we received for the Fellowship!” says Fellowship Program Manager Tamara Connell.

 “The 2017 cohort is an incredible collection of local changemakers and we look forward to amplifying their work and positive impact across the region.”

-Past fellows have gone on to launch and strengthen projects such as Repair Matters, a community-focused repair program aimed at sustainability; LEDlab, a collaborative program that identifies solutions to help inner city residents improve their economic independence in Vancouver’s Downtown Eastside, and Mavrixx, a social enterprise that empowers youth and young adults to pursue positive mental health.
+Past Fellows have gone on to launch and strengthen projects such as Repair Matters, a community-focused repair program focused on sustainability; LEDlab, a collaborative program that identifies solutions that help inner city residents improve their economic independence in Vancouver’s Downtown Eastside and Mavrixx, social enterprise that to empowers youth and young adults to pursue positive mental health.